NewsMilwaukee County

 Police hold news conference on Milwaukee officer hurt in shooting

 "This is not acceptable.
-This type of behavior must stop," Norman said.
+This type of behavior must stop," Police Chief Jeffrey Norman said in a media briefing.

-The suspect involved in the shooting has not yet been identified.
+The suspect involved in the shooting has not yet been identified, nor has a motive.

-"There will be a thorough investigation conducted of this incident," Milwaukee County District Attorney Ken Lovern said at the media briefing.
+"There will be a thorough investigation conducted of this incident," Milwaukee County District Attorney Kent Lovern said at the media briefing.

 Talk to us: